gitter-lab/pathway-localization/README.md

 Supplementary text, figures, and tables can be found in `supplement.pdf`

-## Repository Overview
+## Repository overview

-`caseStudy` - Code and data used for the case study predicting subcellular localizations in primary fibroblasts during human cytomeglovirus infection.
-Instructions for setting up this analysis are in the directory.
+- `caseStudy` - Code and data used for the case study predicting subcellular localizations in primary fibroblasts during human cytomeglovirus infection.
+Instructions for running this analysis are in the subdirectory.

-`data` - Pathway data used for all experiments, and scripts originally used to process that data.
+- `data` - Pathway data used for all experiments and scripts originally used to process that data.

-`databasePrediction` - Code and data used for predicting patway database subcellular localizations from protein-level subcellular localization data.
-Instructions for fully running this analysis via Snakemake are below.
+- `databasePrediction` - Code and data used for predicting pathway database subcellular localizations from protein-level subcellular localization data.
+Instructions for running this analysis via Snakemake are below.

-`exploratoryAnalysis` - Figures from developing localization models and exploring possible pipelines using approx. 100 Reacome pathways in the 'Developmental' category.
+- `exploratoryAnalyses` - Preliminary figures from developing localization models and exploring possible pipelines using approximately 100 Reactome pathways in the 'Developmental' category.

-## Setting up environment
+## Setting up the environment

-1. Install python/anaconda if needed.
+1. Install Anaconda if needed.

    The easiest way to install Python and the required packages is with [Anaconda](https://www.anaconda.com/download/).
    The Carpentries [Anaconda installation instructions](https://carpentries.github.io/workshop-template/#python) provide guides and videos on how to install Anaconda for your operating system.

 2. Create the conda environment.

-   From the `pathway-localization` directory, run
+   From the `pathway-localization` directory, run:

    ```
    conda env create -f environment.yml